bahador-r/bahador-r/README.md

 - **Embedded Systems**: Arduino, Raspberry Pi
 - **Blockchain**: Expertise in Tron and Polygon networks

-For a visual representation of my skills, feel free to explore the icons in my GitHub profile.

 ### Connect With Me
 If you'd like to learn more about my work, check out my [StackOverflow profile](https://stackoverflow.com/users/5385135/bahador-raghibizadeh).